oracle-devrel/technology-engineering/cloud-infrastructure/vmware-solutions/oracle-secure-desktops/secure-desktops-solution-definition/README.md

 # When to use this asset?

-This document serves as an integral asset for individuals and organizations seeking to deploy desktop instances on Oracle Service Desktop service.
+This document serves as an integral asset for individuals and organizations seeking to deploy desktop instances on Oracle Secure Desktop service.

 # Instructions for Utilizing This Asset